 How to serve it

 - The classic way is to serve it as a dip.
-It goes very well with crackers, pita bread wedges, raw veggies, etc.
+It goes very well with crackers, pita bread wedges, raw veggies, etc. You can garnish with more chickpeas straight from the can for a nice finish or top with these sautéed chickpeas to add more flavor.

 - Hummus is amazing spread in sandwiches.
 It can replace the mayo and you can also make pin wheels using hummus and tortilla bread (perfect for kid's lunch boxes).
 Also, try making your own vegan tortillas!